We're a coalition advocating for the introduction of ecotoxicity warnings on cigarette packs, helping put an end to toxic littering.

 Cigarette butts are the main polluters of the oceans 🌊

-Cigarette butts are the main highly toxic waste in the environment.
+Cigarette butts are the leading source of toxic waste in our environment.

-They condense more than 2,500 toxic substances such as arsenic, mercury, ammonia, heavy metals, lead and nicotine (a pesticide!).
-Most of them are water-soluble and ecotoxic: they easily spread in water and cause serious damage to biodiversity, oceans, fresh water, soil, forests and cities.
+Each cigarette is made up of more than 2,500 toxic substances, these include arsenic, mercury, ammonia, heavy metals, lead, and nicotine (a pesticide).
+Many of these elements are also water-soluble and ecotoxic, meaning they spread easily in water and cause serious damage to biodiversity in our oceans, fresh water, soil, forests, and cities.

 50,000-120,000 cigarette butts are improperly littered around the world every second.